8 COUNTRIES. 3 CONTINENTS. ONE SCRIPT THE INDUSTRY KEEPS ADVANCING.

 The Film

-A Spanish schooner anchors off a pristine Northwest Coast shoreline.
+A Spanish schooner anchors off the Northwest Coast.
 Totem poles line the beach.
-War canoes rise and fall in the tide.
-There, a chieftainess gives birth — and throws her baby from a cliff.
+War canoes ride the tide.
+A chieftainess gives birth — and throws her baby from a cliff.

 That child is Neshekai.